JOJ0/discodos/README.md

 ### General things about command line tools

-In case you don't use command line software much: `disco` is designed like a typical command line utiltiy and thus each option has a short form and a long form.
+In case you don't use command line tools much: `disco` is designed as such and thus each option has a short form and a long form.
 For example the help output of the disco main command can be written two ways:

 `disco --help` or `disco -h`